 - Complete the current Free Application for Federal Student Aid (FAFSA).

 - The California Western School of Law institution code is G13103.

 - You may complete your application electronically, via FAFSA On The Web, or you may complete the paper version of the application.
 It may take the processor four to six weeks to process a paper application.

 - Once processed, a Student Aid Report (SAR) will be mailed to you by the processor and an electronic version of the SAR will be transmitted to the schools you indicated on your FAFSA.

 - Create your account on the California Western School of Law Online Aid System.
-Students must be accepted for admission before they can create an account; instructions on establishing a login will generally be emailed to you within a week of your admission.
+Students must be accepted for admission before they can create an account.
+Instructions on establishing a login will generally be emailed to you within a week of your admission.

-- Once the Financial Aid Office has determined your aid eligibility, we will send you an email directing you return to the Online Aid System to accept, reduce, or decline the aid in your award package.
+- Once the Financial Aid Office has determined your aid eligibility, we will send you an email directing you to return to the Online Aid System to accept, reduce, or decline the aid in your award package.

 - Once you have accepted one or more loan awards, the Financial Aid Office will begin